lameuler/astro-pdf/README.md

     }
     ```

     The `server` function will be called with the project's [Astro config](https://docs.astro.build/en/reference/configuration-reference/), and should return the URL of the server and optionally a function to close the server.
 Note that only the `origin` of the server URL will be used.

-If no URL is returned, then only pages with a full URL specified for the location in [`PagesMap`](#pagesmap) will work.
+    This can also be set to `false` to not run any server.
+If `server` is set to `false` or returns no URL, then only pages with a full URL specified for the location in [`PagesMap`](#pagesmap) will work.

 -   **`baseOptions`**: [`Partial<PageOptions>`](#pageoptions) _(optional)_